 - For pregnant women, a membership program that gives access to their own personal health coach.

 It takes strong writing skills to craft idea statements.
-In a few words you want to write an idea that inspires people, but which is also easy to understand and remember.
+In a few words you want to write an idea which inspires people.
+But it also needs to be easy to understand and remember.

 Not easy to do well.

-Examples areas where idea statements are common include :-
+Examples areas where you often find idea statements include :-

 Idea statements are easy to share and remember, but an idea design brings an idea to life more than words alone can.